django-ve/django-star-ratings/README.rst

 Customize widget template
 =========================

-You can customize ratings widget by creating ``star_ratings/widget.html``.
+You can customize ratings widget by creating ``star_ratings/widget.html`` file.
 For example :

 ::